STRATEGIC PLANNING MADE EASY for your law firm

 Over the next 90 days only work on these 3 issues.
 Meet with your team weekly to discuss progress.
 Don’t get sidetracked and start working on a new project, new idea, or other shiny object.
 If something new comes up add it to your Issues List (Step 1).
 You’ll can come back to it in the second 90 days.

 Focusing on very few issues is what will give you traction and give you the progress you want to see in your firm.

-If you need help, or want to fully jump into strategic planning, we’d love to help you and be a resource to your firm.
-Here’s more information on our Strategic Planning services.
+If you need help, or want to fully jump into strategic planning, we’d love to help you and be a resource to your law firm.

 I help solo and small law firms GROW by providing accounting and growth planning services that will take their business to the next level.